Jaiganesh-prakasam/angular-practice/README.md

 ## About this project

-Project focuses on the examples from book angular4: From theory to practice by Asim Hussain.
+Project focuses on the examples from book angular4: From theory to practice by Asim Hussain.<br/>
-Angular version 9 and bootstrap 4 was used.
+Angular version 9 and bootstrap 4 was used.<br/>
-Examples are changed to make it working with the above versions.
+Examples are changed to make it working with the above versions.<br/>
-A seperate module is created for every topic.
+A seperate module is created for every topic.<br/>
-Routing topic even has seperate branches assigned for each lesson.
-All the topics Except for testing is covered from the book.
+Routing topic even has seperate branches assigned for each lesson.<br/> All the topics Except for testing is covered from the book.<br/>